mccollam/belleds/README.md

 Edit environment.conf to reflect your Q Station's IP address and your bulb serial numbers.

+You will need to install the jq package (for JSON parsing) to use these scripts.
+(In Ubuntu, this is 'sudo apt-get install jq'.)

 End-user scripts:
 -----------------
 * Qcolor.sh - set bulb color from a GUI.
 (For now you will need to edit the script to add your bulb serial numbers and Q Station IP address.)